 “Deletion of CISH in NK cells removes an internal ‘checkpoint’ that is normally activated or expressed when NK cells are stimulated by cytokines, such as IL15,” said Kaufman.
 “We found that CISH-deleted iPSC-derived NK cells were able to effectively cure mice that harbor human leukemia cells, whereas mice treated with the unmodified NK cells died from the leukemia.”

 “These studies demonstrate that we can now edit iPSC-derived NK cells to remove an inhibitory gene inside the cell to improve activation of NK cells.
 We demonstrate that the CISH deletion improves NK cell function in at least two different ways.
 First, it removes a brake on IL15 signaling, with improves NK cell activation and function, even at low IL15 concentrations.
 Second, it leads to metabolic reprogramming of the NK cells.
-They become more efficient at energy utilization, which improves their function
+They become more efficient at energy utilization, which improves their function in vivo.”

 Kaufman said he and colleagues are now working to translate the findings into a clinical therapy.